joelouthan/theologic.us/content/posts/4-family-devos-luke/2020/2020-07-02-family-devos-luke.md

 ## Christ is Lord of Righteousness

-Luke 5:29 And Levi made him a great feast in his house, and there was a large company of tax collectors and others reclining at table with them.
-30 And the Pharisees and their scribes grumbled at his disciples, saying, “Why do you eat and drink with tax collectors and sinners?”
-31 And Jesus answered them, “Those who are well have no need of a physician, but those who are sick.
-32 I have not come to call the righteous but sinners to repentance.”
+Luke 5:29 And Levi made him a great feast in his house, and there was a large company of tax collectors and others reclining at table with them.<sup><sup> 30 </sup></sup>And the Pharisees and their scribes grumbled at his disciples, saying, “Why do you eat and drink with tax collectors and sinners?”<sup><sup> 31 </sup></sup>And Jesus answered them, “Those who are well have no need of a physician, but those who are sick.<sup><sup> 32 </sup></sup>I have not come to call the righteous but sinners to repentance.”

 Isaiah 64:6 (CSB) All of us have become like something unclean, and all our righteous acts are like a polluted garment; all of us wither like a leaf, and our iniquities carry us away like the wind.